captainalan/pelican-test/content/corona-virus-023.md

 category: News

 Civil unrest escalates in the United States.
 In many quiet corners of the country, no change is visible.
-But in many areas&mdash;particularly those with large numbers of urban poor people&mdash;things are looking increasingly bad.
+But in other areas&mdash;particularly those with large numbers of urban poor people&mdash;things are looking increasingly bad.

-COVID-19 is still in the news, but it is more often *backgrounded* to other happenings.
+COVID-19 is still in the news, but it is more and more often *backgrounded* to other happenings.
 People of all sorts are waiting for the "green light" from policy makers&mdash;patients in need of treatment, businesses in need of customers, programers in need of Vitamin D... [^1]

 I pop open a can of Campbell's Chicken noodle soup and heat it over the stove.
 I toss in some frozen peas for a nutritional boost, and